udda/multiload-ng/README.md

 cairo                       | >= 1.0
 libgtop                     | >= 2.11.92

-#### Requirements for XFCE4 panel
+#### Requirements for XFCE panel
-In addition to common requirements (see above) these packages are required to build XFCE4 panel plugin:
+In addition to common requirements (see above) these packages are required to build XFCE panel plugin:

 Package                     | Min version :-------------------------- | -------------: